 As a student who would like to compete in the Sputum Bowl and attend the meeting, you must pay the application fee for the Sputum Bowl because you will receive free student-level registration for the convention.

-The team registration fee will be $75 unless the registration is submitted during late registration, when the fee will increase to $100.
+The team registration fee will be $75.
 The registration fee is to ensure competing teams show up to the meeting.

 Can we just show up at the national Sputum Bowl and enter?

 No. The following requirements must all be met in order to compete in the Sputum Bowl:

 - All team members must be AARC members

 - The AARC must receive your application complete with the application fee

 For additional help with submitting an application fee, contact Pam Russell at (972) 243-2272.

 Does the AARC pay the Congress expenses for the Sputum Bowl teams?